-- As funding becomes available, every effort shall be made to increase the number of certified physical education teachers, as well as the amount of contact time students have with a certified physical education teacher. - Schools will provide physical education activities of at least a moderate level of intensity for the duration sufficient to provide significant health benefit to all students, subject to their differing capabilities. - Schools will require fitness education and assessment to help students understand; improve and maintain their physical well-being. - The District will support instruction encompassing a variety of motor skills and physical activities designed to enhance the physical, mental, social, emotional and academic development of every student. - Programs will provide activities and experiences that are age and developmentally appropriate. - Programs will provide students of all abilities and interests with a foundation of movement experiences that will lead to active, healthy lifestyles.

-- Schools will ensure instruction in and promotion of healthy eating habits and good nutrition. - Schools will deliver safety skills instruction for various physical activities and equipment. - District policy will prohibit the use of physical activity and the withholding of physical activity as punishment.
+- Schools will provide physical education activities of at least a moderate level of intensity for the duration sufficient to provide significant health benefit to all students, subject to their differing capabilities. - Schools will require fitness education and assessment to help students understand; improve and maintain their physical well-being. - Programs will provide students of all abilities and interests with a foundation of movement experiences that will lead to active, healthy lifestyles. - Schools will ensure instruction in and promotion of healthy eating habits and good nutrition. - Schools will deliver safety skills instruction for various physical activities and equipment. - District policy will prohibit the use of physical activity and the withholding of physical activity as punishment.